followthemoney/RevolvingDoor/README.md

 ## TODO
-1. Dockerize the custom codes.
-2. Add the ability to manually add people to stalk ?
-3. Add alerts when name are detected in other datasets ?
+1. Add alerts when name are detected in other datasets ?